Skip to main content

 Kids seem to know a lot more about makeup these days than they did even 10 years ago.
 Thanks to social media influencers and celebrity makeup artists, many tweens and teens are more skilled at doing their makeup than the adults in their lives.

-Celebrity makeup artists Bobbi Brown told Oprah Magazine that kids are wearing makeup at a younger age these days, but what’s most important is that they do what makes them feel good about themselves.
+Celebrity makeup artist Bobbi Brown told Oprah Magazine that kids are wearing makeup at a younger age these days, but what’s most important is that they do what makes them feel good about themselves.
 “All girls are beautiful — what it takes is time,” she says.
 “Find what makes you special.”
 She recommends middle school as an appropriate time to start wearing makeup and is a fan of a more natural look for younger kids who are just starting to experiment with makeup.

 At the end of the day, you need to discuss with your child what you’re comfortable with and help them discover products that make them feel good about themselves.